 Description This command enables monitoring on the Request To Send (RTS) or Data Carrier Detect the input control lead is DCD.
+This command is supported on the 7705 SAR-Hm only.

 (DCD) input control lead.
 For a DCE device, the input control lead is RTS.
 For a DTE device, output